 Production takes place in period of low disease/pest and vector pressure where possible.

-The above measures may be negated if the minituber facility has adequate physical and operational safeguards in place to prevent introduction of specified diseases/pests.

 The minituber production facility/greenhouse

-The CA should ensure that the operator of the mintuber facility takes all reasonable husbandry practices for the prevention or spread of pests and diseases.
+The operator of the minituber facility must take all reasonable husbandry practices for the prevention or spread of pests and diseases.
 In addition, the growing crop must have been kept free from Synchytrum endobioticum (Schilb) Prc., potato viruses, bacterial diseases and from deviations of variety and type.

 The generation of minitubers (G0) shall be produced from microplants in a facility protected from external contaminations, insect-proof and on growing medium free from pests and diseases.

+No other plants or plant species may be produced in the minituber production facility.

-One generation only of minitubers can be produced.
+One generation only of minitubers should be produced.

+3.4 visual inspections

-Official visual inspections during the growing period by the CA with a minimum of 2 inspections recorded per production cycle.
+Visual inspections during the growing period by the CA should be conducted, with a minimum of 2 inspections recorded per production cycle.

+Authorisation of producers of minitubers may be granted by the CA.

-The CA may include systematic testing of every lots of minitubers to check the absence of viruses (PLRV, PVA, PVM, PVS, PVX , PVY) and of the absence of quarantine bacteria Ralstonia solancearum and Clavibacter michiganensis subsp sepedonicus.
+The CA may include systematic testing of every lot of minitubers to check the absence of viruses (PLRV, PVA, PVM, PVS, PVX , PVY) and of the absence of quarantine bacteria Ralstonia solancearum and Clavibacter michiganensis subsp sepedonicus.

 To check varietal identity and purity and absence of diseases, the CA may require a post-control in field for the miniubers (G0) which are produced.

+Additional Auditing

+Requirements of the facility

+Auditing requirements

-Authorisation of producers of minitubers is given by the CA. Requirements concern appropriate facilities, organisation for traceability, competent staff.
+Requirements concern appropriate facilities, organisation for traceability, competent staff.

+To check the required conditions and possibly authorize the producer, the CA may conduct initial and regular audits .

 In auditing the minituber facility, the CA may record;

 The type of greenhouse.